spiritedtechie/spiritedtechie.com/collections/_posts/2022-10-19-proper-helfy-without-calorie-counting.md

 image: "/assets/images/gen/blog/balloons-faces.jpeg"
 comments: true
 ---
 Health checking is a simple way to gauge the heartbeat of a team.
-Continuously capture the holistic view of a team by incorporating dimensions covering multiple facets of its makeup.
+It works by continuously capturing the holistic view of a team by incorporating dimensions covering multiple facets of its makeup.

-I was keen to try health-checking with my team at Landtech over a few quarters.
+I was keen to try health-checking with my team over a few quarters.
 This was a facilitated process to identify problem areas and form an action plan towards good health.

 ## Results